CHLDRN – Local and national data on childhood vulnerability

 Most of the data comes from published official statistics, but in some cases we add more data which we have collected or produced ourselves.
-Full source information for each indicator is provided within the app.
+Full source information, including the date, for each indicator is provided within the app.
 Please note this application is not being regularly updated and was last updated on March 15, 2021.

 We are continually developing this app and adding features.
 Proposed additions for future versions already include:

 - Data available at different and lower level geographies

 - Time series data to allow analysis of trends